dhis2/training-docs/content/android/tg_maps.md

 Also if TEI has a profile image,the map will display it.

+## Quick Guide

+1. Review the enrollment coordinate within a single TEI during registration
+2. Review the program stage coordinates within the immunization stage
+3. Show how to map relationships from the program event line list page
+4. Review the different map layer options that are available via the maps settings on the android device

 ## Part 1 - Enrollment Coordinates

 In this session our main objective is to understand how to add coordinates in the tracked Entity Instance using the Immunization program and the Program Stage coordinate.